danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH8.md

 But, since we don't usually have many different samples, we take multiple samples of the same dataset -- this is called BOOTSTRAPPING -- we are faking our way to having "multiple" training datasets by simply resampling over and over

+#### RANDOM FOREST!!

+- Random Forest is an advanced form of bagging (which, to review, is just averaging a bunch of different iterations of experimentation)
+- "Out of the bag" is a "free way" of doing LOOCV (leave one out Cross Validation)
+- Wrapping up bagging -- we get LOO (Leave One Out) Cross-Validation for free!!
+Because when we are bootstrapping, we are leaving out 1/3 of the data... so we can get LOOCV "for free" by gathering all of the instance where our observation isn't in the training data and average THAT!

+* Adding trees in Random Forest will never hurt you.
+At a certain point, it levels off and the "help" it gives you (a reduced error rate) stops increasing in helpfulness
+* Random forest is slightly counter-intuitive in that it takes only SOME of the predictors.
+Specifically, the squareroot of the number of predictors -- so if we have 100 predictors, random forest chooses 10.

+* What can we do with high dimensional data?
+We can remove some of the predictors with low variance.
+Not in comparison to one another (the other predictors), but in comparison to itself.
+Because we're looking at overall variance without regard to the label, it is not cheating.

 ### 8.5 Boosting

 ### 8.R -- Tree-Based methods in R